mfatih7/one-to-one-framework-frcpe/README.md

 Be aware that [PyTorch/XLA](https://github.com/pytorch/xla) is still being developed, be careful about the updates.

+## Local/Bucket Settiings

+If you copy data into the buckets, change [bucket_name](https://github.com/mfatih7/one-to-one-framework-frcpe/blob/main/config.py#L40-L54) with respect to the bucket you use.

+If you copy data into TPU-VM, activate [input_data_storage_local_or_bucket](https://github.com/mfatih7/one-to-one-framework-frcpe/blob/main/config.py#L32-L33) local.

 ## Testing the Pre-Trained Models

 Download pre-trained models from [here](https://drive.google.com/drive/folders/1j5z-FdzlgzZMB9qxcNyps2j61PjLYnqY?usp=sharing) and extract them.